 As a composer, he has a vast array of compositional and collaborative experience in the areas that resonates with him the most; contemporary classical, jazz, klezmer and electronics.
 His music has been performed and workshopped by a variety of ensembles across the UK, including Manchester Contemporary Youth Opera, Opera North, Vonnegut Collective, Quatuor Danel and Leeds Lieder festival.
 He was selected as a finalist for the Kaleidoscope Orchestra in 2018 through his jazz, spoken-word song cycle The Importance of Being, with the poetry of Charles Bukowski.
 He is currently working on a jazz opera that explores themes of gaslighting and disinformation in the current age.

 Pierre has a passion for writing music and sound designing for film, video games and media.
 He has created and coded his own game Little Sailor Joe, and worked on two indie games, Jambear's Adventures and Dinner Party.
 He has also scored two original soundtracks for film; Sis - a drama about an intense family relationship, and Svaha - an adventure film about two friends kayaking the Caribbean.
 He took part in the Edinburgh-based collaborative animation festival 10x10x21, and as a result has led to a current collaboration with Calum Main for a macro-filming art piece combined with fragmented and aggressive soundscapes that will explore vivid non-verbal storytelling.
+He is also an assistant composer to Sally Potter.

 In 2019, Pierre left Europe to travel India whilst engaging with local communities in workshops.
 Much of his musical journey was based in Rajasthan, working with folk musicians.
 Several collaborative projects are in the developing process with fusion albums and concerts.
 Pierre also learnt how to play several local instruments, including the algoza and khartal.
 This led him to focus his musical approach through a lens of feeling and spirituality, implementing a natural and deep connection between the performer and the listener.
 His music is focused on exploring the movement between harmonic timbres and textures of different sound worlds.This has been the inception of his solo trombone jazz project, discovering an intimate connectivity that was unveiled for him playing the instrument in this environment.